 We’d like you to start out by reading the following that we have posted on our Marriage Missions International web site because we believe it will give you a good overview:

-And then we’d like to direct you to two different web sites, put together by the ministry of Focus on the Family, which have a variety of articles posted that could answer a host of questions you may have:
+And then we’d like to direct you to the web site ministry of Focus on the Family, which has a variety of articles posted that could answer many questions that you may have:

 — ALSO —

-You may also find the following Growthtrac.com articles to be helpful.
+You may also find the following Marriagetrac.com articles to be helpful.
 Please click into the web site links below to read:

 And found on this web site: